splunk/observability-workshop/docs/smartagent/k3s.md

 ## 3. Validate metrics in the UI

-In the Splunk UI, goto **Infrastructure → Kubernetes** to open the Kubernetes Navigator Cluster Map to ensure metrics are being sent.
+In the Splunk UI, goto **Infrastructure → Kubernetes** to open the Kubernetes Navigator Cluster Map to ensure metrics are being sent in.

 ![Selecting the Kubernetes Navigator Map](../images/smartagent/clustermap-nav.png)